-Fault Reset: A manual reset breaker that shuts down the engine for low oil pressure, high coolant temperature, high exhaust temperature, overspeed (optional for MDL3), and optional low-coolant level.
+Fault Reset: A manual reset breaker that shuts down the engine for low oil pressure, high coolant temperature, high exhaust temperature and overspeed.

-Emergency Stop DC Control Breaker: A 15-ampere breaker providing protection to the control box wiring and remote wiring from short circuits or overload.
-Also serves as an emergency stop switch and control disable for service.
+Emergency Stop DC Control Breaker: A 15 ampere breaker providing protection to the control box wiring and remote wiring from short circuits or overload.
+Also serves as an emergency stop switch.

-Line Circuit Breakers (Option): Protects generator from a short circuit or other overload.
-When furnished by Onan, they mount on the control box.
+Line Circuit Breakers (Optional): Protects generator from a short circuit or other overload.
+They are mounted on the control box.
 Replacements must meet ABYC specs for proper protection.